-Disclosure of transfers of value to healthcare professionals and/or institutions healthcare professionals and/or institutions.
-Disclosure has to be made for one calendar year; the obligation is valid for the first time for the year 2015.
+1. Disclosure of transfers of value to healthcare professionals and/or institutions

+According to Article 9.2 CoC, pharmaceutical companies have to document and disclose any and all "transfers of value" granted to healthcare professionals and/or institutions.
+Disclosure has to be made for one calendar year; the obligation is valid for the first time for the year 2015 and is due six months after the end of that calendar year.